core-wg/oscore/draft-ietf-core-object-security.md

 #### Observe in Intermediaries {#observe-replay-processing}

-In order to support intermediaries making re-registration of observations (see 3.3.1 of {{RFC7641}}), a server receiving an Observe registration identical to a previously stored one (including Partial IV and Token) SHALL treat it as valid and respond with the last notification sent.
+In order to support intermediaries making re-registration of observations (see 3.3.1 of {{RFC7641}}), a server receiving an Observe registration with Token, Kid and Partial IV identical to a previously stored registration, and which decrypts without error SHALL not treat it as a replay and SHALL respond with a notification.
+The notification may be a cached copy of the latest sent notification (with the same Token, Kid and Partial IV) or it may be a newly generated notification with a fresh Partial IV.

 ## Losing Part of the Context State {#context-state}